fauverism/AF/README.md

 Using an open project management plan.
 So all of the details, milestones, etc. can be found below.

 ---

 ##Project Details

 ###DONE
+- installed angular and angular-ui

 ###DOING
+- get the typeahead working
+- sketch out a ui
+- brainstorm

 ###FUTURE

 ###BLOCKS

 ####NOTES
+- How it works
+- sorts by 1st letter of word, then 2nd word 1st letter, etc. etc.

 #####Technology
 - AngularJS